kaitlynabdo/pokedex-demo/docs/infra.md

 ```

 ## Node Feature Discovery installation
-Now, lets focus on configuring our node so the GPU can be detected.
+Now, let's focus on configuring our node so the GPU can be detected.
 Red Hat’s supported approach is using the NVIDIA GPU Operator, but before installing it, there are a couple of prior requirements we need to accomplish.
 The first one will be installing the Node Feature Discovery Operator (NFD).
 This operator will manage the detection of hardware features and configuration in our OpenShift cluster.
 To do it, we need to go back to the Web Console and select again the "**OperatorHub**" section under "**Operators**".
-Once there, we need to type `NFD` in the text box and, we will get two results.
+Once there, we need to type `NFD` in the text box, we will get two results.
 In my case I will install the operator that is supported by "**Red Hat**".
 Click on "**Install**".
 This will prompt us with a second page with different configurable parameters.
 Let’s just keep them by default and press the blue "**Install**" button.

 ![Node Feature Discovery Operator](/docs/images/infra_nfd.png)